Up To 10 Municipal Employees Under Scrutiny In Markham After Receiving Paycheck Protection Program Loans Without Any Prior Record Of Their Businesses

 If that is the case, Champion said: “There are certain rules – especially our police officers – they have to let us know about other employment or business opportunities.”

 The City of Markham learned about the officer’s business only after our story aired.
-On his PPP application, Officer Muldrow said he has been operating for at least two years.MORE NEWS: Police Shoot, Wound Suspect Who Pinned Officer Between Cars In Joliet
+On his PPP application, Officer Muldrow said he has been operating for at least two years.MORE NEWS: Former Robeson High School Football Standout And Chicago Bears Player Mickey Pruitt Now Leading CPS Sports Programs That Enriched His Life Decades Ago

 Now, the city wants to know the same about those up to 10 other municipal employees now under investigation.